 Servant Leadership means focusing on growth in the sense of providing opportunities for others to stretch and grow in their careers.
 Knowing that each person is at a different place in their career journey and identifying those opportunities for them to develop.
 Simple things like setting aside time to provide coaching after a big presentation or recommending a book about leading others if someone is working on moving into a people leader role.

 Servant Leadership means remaining open and teachable.
-The idea of continuous improvement is extremely relevant in our work today – the pace of change is so rapid around the world, we can’t possibly keep up and know it all.
-Remaining open to new ideas and being teachable allows others to feel comfortable to bring new ideas and innovation to drive a business forward.
+The idea of continuous improvement is extremely relevant in our work today – the pace of change is so rapid around the world, that we can’t possibly keep up and know it all.
+Remaining open to new ideas and being teachable allows others to feel comfortable bringing new ideas and innovation to drive a business forward.

 Lastly, servant Leadership means getting out of their way – trusting they will get the job done!